 It may be noted that the ICJ in Oatar v.
 Bahrain observed that 'the method of straight baselines [...] is an exception to the normal rules for the determination of baselines' (Qatar v.
 Bahrain, n 209 at para.
 212; see also Alleged Violations, n 29 at para.
 241).
 The CSIL Critical Study relies on the drafting history of Part IV of the UNCLOS to argue that it 'only applies to archipelagic States, and the issue of continental States' outlying archipelagos falls within the matters not regulated by the Convention' (CSIL Critical Study, n 98 at pp. 482-484 (quoted text at p.
-484); see also (Xinmin Ma, n 97, at section IV).
+484); see also Xinmin Ma, n 97, at section IV).
 This argument first of all raises the question whether reliance on the drafting history is justified in this specific case.
-Article 32 of the VCLT provides that recourse to that history 'may be had' in order to confirm an interpretation on the basis of the general rules of treaty interpretation contained in its article 31 or where those rules 'leave [...] the meaning ambiguous or obscure; or [...] lead [...] to a result which is manifestly absurd to a result which it is a result which is manifestly absurded to a resultor unreasonable'.
+Article 32 of the VCLT provides that recourse to that history 'may be had' in order to confirm an interpretation on the basis of the general rules of treaty interpretation contained in its article 31 or where those rules 'leave [...] the meaning ambiguous or obscure; or [...] lead [...] to a result which is manifestly absurd or unreasonable'.
 The analysis in this report indicates that the general rules of treaty interpretation lead to a different conclusion than that of the CSIL Critical Study that is, the result of their application is neither ambiguous or obscure nor absurd or unreasonable.
 A major point in the analysis of the CSIL Critical Study on this point is that a draft text of the Convention contained an article reading 'The provisions of [Archipelagic States] are without prejudice to the status of oceanic archipelagos forming an integral part of the territory of a continental state' (CSIL Critical Study, note 98 at p.
 484).
 This article was subsequently deleted from Part IV of the Convention.
-It may be noted that this article does not contain a substantive rule on the dependent archipelagos of continental States, but only provides that their status is not affected by the rules dealing with archipelagic States.
+It may be noted that this article does not contain a substantive rule on dependent archipelagos of continental States, but only provides that their status is not affected by the rules dealing with archipelagic States.
 This means that the general rule contained in article 5 of the UNCLOS and the exceptions contained in other provisions of the Convention, which reflect customary international law, were and remain applicable to dependent archipelagos.

-Anglo/Norwegian fisheries case, which was subsequently included in Article 4 of the Convention on the Territorial Sea and the Contiguous Zone of 1958 and repeated almost verbatim in Article 7 of the UNCLOS.
+Although the above conclusions settle the matter as between States Parties to the Convention, to comprehensively assess the Chinese position a further discussion of the State practice on which China relies is also considered appropriate.
+In assessing that practice, the following points have to be kept in mind.
+This practice developed in the context of the rule of customary law concerning the drawing of straight baselines as formulated by the ICJ in the Anglo/Norwegian fisheries case, which was subsequently included in Article 4 of the Convention on the Territorial Sea and the Contiguous Zone of 1958 and repeated almost verbatim in Article 7 of the UNCLOS.
 This implies that the practice of continental States in relation to their dependent archipelagos has to be assessed against those rules of identical conventional and customary international law.
 Only in case this practice indicates a different rule that meets the criteria for the formation of a new rule of customary international law, such a rule would come into existence.